 You should receive a letter in the mail from your manufacturer.
 To guarantee that this information reaches you promptly, it’s important to keep your vehicle registration and address up to date.
 A recall letter will inform you of the specific problem and what steps you should take to get it resolved.

 All recalls, regardless of the manufacturer, also have a timeframe within which the repair needs to be completed.
 The recall letter will have that information too.
-“Recalls come in all shapes and sizes,” says Jarrett Kerrigan, auto repair manager at AAA Northern California.
+“Recalls come in all shapes and sizes,” says Jarrett Kerrigan, mobility director at AAA Northern California.
 “But the letter should lay out all the important details.”

 What should you do if you receive a recall notice?